samaypatel27/samaypatel27/README.md

 # Awards
 I have three 1st place awards at hackathons I have competed in 2026.
 These projects are pinned on my github account.
-- 1st Place at [Ohio State HACK/AI](https://hack.osu.edu/about-hack-ai/) hosted by the Artificial Intelligence Club
+- 1st Place at [Ohio State HACK/AI](https://hack.osu.edu/about-hack-ai/) hosted by the Artificial Intelligence Club, placing 1st out of 100+ teams
-- 1st Place at American Student Association's or [ASA Datafest](https://ww2.amstat.org/education/datafest/) hosted at Ohio State
+- 1st Place at American Student Association's or [ASA Datafest](https://ww2.amstat.org/education/datafest/) hosted at Ohio State, placing 1st out of 30+ teams
-- 1st Place at **SMBC Hackathon** for company interns
+- 1st Place at **SMBC Hackathon** for company interns, placing 1st amongst 140 interns